 Win the fight against heel pain

 One of the most common foot ailments is heel pain, which effectively discourages any activity.
-Instead of spending your free time in stillness, it's better to take up the glove and fight for your comfort.
-In this article, you will learn what causes heel pain and how you can effectively prevent it.
-To work!
+Instead of spending your free time in stillness, it's better to take up the challenge and fight for your comfort.
+In this article you will learn what causes heel pain and how you can effectively prevent it.
+Let's do it!

 When your heel hurts…

-Do you feel unbearable pain in the heel area in the morning?
-After a long period of inactivity, do you feel that the ailments increase significantly as soon as the weight of your body lands on your heel?
-It is a common ailment that effectively discourages any activity.
+Do you feel unbearable pain in the heel area first thing in the morning?
+After a long period of inactivity, do you feel that the pain gets much worse as soon as your body weight lands on your heel?
+This is a common ailment that effectively discourages any activity.

-Some people, in order to avoid burdening the sore part of the body, begin to limp and even develop an incorrect walking style that becomes a habit for them.
-Fortunately, it doesn't have to be that way!
-There are proven methods thanks to which you will be able to fully enjoy the comfort of life again.
+Some people, in order to avoid burdening the painful part of the body, start limping and even develop an incorrect walking style that becomes a habit.
+Fortunately, it doesn't have to be this way!
+There are proven methods that will help you fully enjoy the comfort of life again.

 Know your opponent

-In order for you to win the fight against this unequal opponent, it is worth familiarizing yourself with the causes of heel pain in the first place.
+In order to win the fight against this unequal opponent, it is worth first becoming familiar with the causes of heel pain.
 In most cases, the culprit is thickening and damage to the plantar fascia.
-It is a band of tissue located along the sole of the foot that connects the calcaneus to the other bones of the foot, acting as a shock absorber.
+It is a band of tissue located along the sole of the foot that connects the heel bone with the other bones of the foot, acting as a shock absorber.

 Other causes of heel pain include: